Back to NatureBack to Nature anaheimer Tue, 03/31/2009 - 20:00

 Tip: This park is extremely popular.
 You will need to make reservations many months ahead of time.
 Go to ReserveAmerica’s website and book your camp sites up to a year in advance.

 If you are not planning to stay overnight, you can still enjoy this great beach/park for a day.
-A picnic area located in the day use section offers a great view of the beach.
+A picnic area located in the day-use section offers a great view of the beach.

 Whether you are camping or just visiting for the day you can enjoy a lot of activities for all ages.

 First and foremost you have to spend some time at the beach.
 To get to the beach, you have to climb down a steep paved ramp.
-But before you start down the ramp, pay a visit the lifeguard headquarters area.
-Behind the building you will step onto a terrace that offers an amazing view of the beach and the ocean.
+But before you start down the ramp, pay a visit to the lifeguard headquarters area.
+Behind the building, you will step onto a terrace that offers an amazing view of the beach and the ocean.
 On clear days you can see Catalina Island in the distance.
 After taking in the view and snapping memorable photos, start down the ramp.
 Once you reach the bottom of the ramp, you will pass under the railroad bridge to enter the world of sand and surf.
 Experienced surfers can enjoy the large breakers while younger children can enjoy surfing and body surfing closer to the beach.